No. 1 Gonzaga turns showdown with No. 2 UCLA into 83-63 rout

-LAS VEGAS (AP) — Chet Holmgren swatted the ball off the backboard, turned and coolly brought it up the floor like a spider-legged point guard.
-He lost a defender with a dribble behind his back at the top of the key, took two steps and stretched out his 7-foot-1 frame for a two-handed dunk.

-Gonzaga’s lanky freshman has an unmatched skill set.
-His team may not have a rival at this point, either.

-Holmgren put on a show with an array of dunks and blocked shots, and top-ranked Gonzaga overwhelmed No. 2 UCLA 83-63 Tuesday night to win the Empire Classic.
+LAS VEGAS (AP)Andrew Nembhard scored 24 points, freshman Chet Holmgren showed off his unique skill set and top-ranked Gonzaga overwhelmed No. 2 UCLA 83-63 Tuesday night to win the Empire Classic.

-“This was not a shock to none of us,” Gonzaga forward Drew Timme said.
-“It’s what we expect of him and what he expects from himself.
-It’s just Chet.
-He’s one of a kind.”

 The Zags (6-0) played like Vegas headliners, showing there’s a big gap between No. 1 and the current No. 2 with a dazzling display at both ends.
 Gonzaga shell shocked UCLA (5-1) with a huge early blitz and never let up to beat its second top-5 team this season.

-Andrew Nembhard was the best player on the floor, according to UCLA coach Mick Cronin, finishing with 24 points.
-Timme was crafty as usual, scoring 18 points in a raucous environment that felt a bit like March Madness.

-“It reminded me of something you’d see in a regional final or regional semifinal,” Gonzaga coach Mark Few said.
-“It was a great atmosphere and it matched perfectly for the game, what was at stake and the two teams that were out there.”
+Holmgren finished with 15 points, six rebounds and four blocked shots.
+Drew Timme was just as effective inside, scoring 18 points.

-Jaime Jaquez Jr. had 19 points, but had to work for everything he got, and preseason All-American Johnny Juzang was held to 11 points.
+Jaime Jaquez Jr. tried to keep the Bruins in it, finishing with 19 points, but had to work for everything he got.

-UCLA found a bit of a rhythm after an ugly offensive first half but had no chance of stopping the Zags, who shot 56%.

-“We’re not a good defensive team and we got exposed by a great team,” Cronin said.

 The Strip’s bright lights shined on college hoops luminaries all week, with No. 4 Michigan, No. 5 Duke, No. 12 Houston, Arizona, Oregon and Wisconsin appearing on the marquee.